 New Mexico has directed the MCOs to report on Tracking Measures (TMs) that focus on specific target populations to monitor and implement interventions for improvement, if needed.
-The TMs are based on HEDIS, CMS Adult Core Set or HSD/MAD defined technical specifications.
-HSD/MAD and BHSD analyze the TMs to identify performance trends, best practices, gaps in care and MCO interventions.
+The TMs are based on HEDIS, CMS Adult Core Set or HSD defined technical specifications.
+HSD analyzes the TMs to identify performance trends, best practices, gaps in care and MCO interventions.
 Feedback is shared and discussed with the MCOs during quarterly quality workgroup meetings.
 The TMs do not have associated penalties.
 The Centennial Care 2.0 TMs are as follows: